-The Romford Robot has, over a period of twenty years proven to be highly effective in calculating the speed, angle and spin necessary to consistently excel at the game.
+The Romford Robot has, over a period of twenty years, proven to be highly effective in calculating the speed, angle, and spin necessary to excel at the game consistently.
 All of this would be quite exciting were it not for the fact that the Romford Robot is actually the nickname of a human player.

-Steve Davis is a six time world champion and was ranked as the world’s number one player for seven years in succession, between 1983 and 1990.
-Still playing professionally today, Davis was nicknamed the Romford Robot in recognition of his home town – Romford – and the seemingly emotionless and error-free manner in which he played.
-For almost a decade Davis singlehandedly made snooker betting a remarkably consistent investment.
+Steve Davis is a six-time world champion and was ranked as the world’s number one player for seven years in succession between 1983 and 1990.
+Still playing professionally today, Davis has nicknamed the Romford Robot to recognize his hometown – Romford – and the seemingly emotionless and error-free manner he played.
+For almost a decade, Davis singlehandedly made snooker betting a remarkably consistent investment.

-A five ball sequence would not impress the Romford Robot, who repeatedly showed himself capable of reaching the highest possible score in snooker of 147.
-The snooker maximum requires the consecutive potting of 36 balls – all without causing any other balls to inadvertently drop into any of the six pockets.
+A five-ball sequence would not impress the Romford Robot, who repeatedly showed himself capable of reaching the highest possible score in snooker 147.
+The snooker maximum requires the consecutive potting of 36 balls – all without causing any other balls to drop into any of the six pockets inadvertently.

-In addition to the Romford Robot one of Steve Davis’ other nicknames was ‘Interesting’ – as in ‘Steve Interesting Davis’.
-It was meant semi-ironically, but for those keen to find a way to mechanise the seemingly automatic accuracy that Davis brought to the snooker table, things are getting more interesting all the time.
-Much like Davis building a break by methodically calculating one shot at a time, the development of robotics continues to build as a series of seemingly isolated and unspectacular (if not uninteresting) steps.
+In addition to the Romford Robot, one of Steve Davis’ other nicknames was ‘Interesting’ – as in ‘Steve Interesting Davis.’
+It was meant semi-ironically, but for those keen to find a way to mechanize the seemingly automatic accuracy that Davis brought to the snooker table, things are getting more interesting all the time.
+Much like Davis building a break by methodically calculating one shot at a time, robotics’ development continues to build as a series of seemingly isolated and unspectacular (if not uninteresting) steps.